dswitzer/mxunit-watch/ReadMe.md

 * `--debug` will print out some debug information at startup
 * `--save` will save your hostname, list and debug settings to a .mxunit-watch file in your watch directory (see below for more information)

-## .mxunit-config
+## .mxunit-watch

-You can create an .mxunit-config file in your watch directory (the -d or --dir option).
+You can create an .mxunit-watch file in your watch directory (the -d or --dir option).
 This can hold your list, host and debug settings.

 Simply create a JSON file in the watch directory using the following format: